DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Design**: The application features a dark canvas that mimics the night sky, with white stars and colored constellation lines for clear visibility.

   This project provided valuable experience in building interactive graphical applications with Tkinter.
 I particularly enjoyed implementing the star connection logic and color customization features.
 The challenge of managing canvas elements and their coordinates was an excellent exercise in graphical programming fundamentals.
+* Day 475: 🔄 Recursive Dependency Manager in Python 🧩

+  Today, I developed a Recursive Dependency Manager in Python, simulating package management systems like pip with advanced version conflict resolution.
+The project focuses on dependency graph traversal and recursive conflict resolution algorithms.
+Below are the key highlights:

+  - **Dependency Graph System**: The core implements a graph data structure to represent packages and their versioned dependencies, allowing complex relationships modeling.

+  - **Recursive Resolution Engine**: At the heart of the project is a recursive algorithm that traverses dependency trees, detecting both direct and transitive version conflicts.

+  - **Version Constraint Solver**: The system includes a version comparison mechanism that handles semantic versioning requirements (>, >=, <, <=, ==).

+  - **Conflict Detection**: Advanced checks identify various conflict types including version mismatches, circular dependencies, and missing packages.

+  - **Installation Simulation**: The manager simulates package installation by determining the correct installation order based on resolved dependencies.

+  This project provided deep insight into dependency management systems and graph algorithms.
+I gained valuable experience in recursive problem solving, semantic version comparison, and dependency graph traversal.
+The implementation of a complete resolution engine with conflict detection proved particularly valuable for understanding how package managers work under the hood.